 In order to leverage KPIs to make substantial changes, HR should consider metrics that relate to hiring, promotion, employee satisfaction, and retention.

-According to a recent study of fortune 500 companies, black applicants experience systematic discrimination during the hiring process.
+According to a recent study of fortune 500 companies, black applicants experience systematic discrimination during the hiring cess.
 It was found that applicants with a traditionally “white name” were more likely to get a response, even if they lacked experience and credentials.

 In order to ensure the best practices for hiring new employees, it is crucial to set up a hiring dashboard.
 There are several metrics that reflect inclusivity in the hiring process.
 HR professionals should especially consider the demographics of applicants and the demographics of those who receive job offers.